Te Kete Ipurangi Navigation:

 2. List the students' ideas on the board.

-3. Following the idea of grouping the cubes in groups (or sticks) of 10 ask the students to form the cubes into sticks of 10.
-Following the idea of grouping the cubes in groups ( or sticks) of 10 ask the students to form the cubes into sticks of 10.
+3. Encourage the idea of grouping the cubes in groups (or sticks) of 10, then ask the students to form the cubes into sticks of 10.

 Are there enough sticks here for 1000 cubes?